christosgalano/christosgalano.github.io/_posts/2023-11-01-cicd-guide.md

 ### Security tests

-Security tests are designed to identify potential vulnerabilities and weaknesses in your application's security, and ensure that it meets the required security standards.
+Security tests are designed to identify potential vulnerabilities and weaknesses in your application's security and ensure that it meets the required security standards.
 Examples of security tests include:

 - **vulnerability scanning:** scan the application for known vulnerabilities
 - **penetration testing:** simulate real-world attacks to identify potential vulnerabilities and assess the effectiveness of security measures